Fund Managers managing funds that meet all of the following eligibility criteria are in scope:

 How we can help

-Once the regime has been finalised, expected later in 2017, we can help new fund managers to obtain authorisation under the VC Regime and to put in place a compliance framework which meets the expectations of both MAS and of investors.
+We can help new fund managers to obtain authorisation under the VC Regime and to put in place a compliance framework which meets the expectations of both MAS and of investors.

 We can also provide assistance to existing VC FMCs who wish to benefit from the Regime to streamline their compliance frameworks in a way which keeps both MAS and investors happy.